 All our classes are taught in small groups

-Learning in a group is great fun.
-You will find lively discussion, theory quizzes, individual exercises and good company in your class.
+Learning in a group is great fun; you will find expert tutors, lively discussion, individual exercises and good company in all of our classes.

 Piano/keyboards classes have a maximum of 15 per group and piano workshops have a maximum of 12 per group so it won’t be too crowded.